*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 Anyhow, the differences between the two corrector lenses are that the Mak uses a highly curved spherical lens whilst a SCT uses a corrector plate that’s flat with a very slight aspheric curve (the SCT diagram exaggerates the curve but it is very slightly aspherical).

-As SCT’s have 2 spherical mirrors within, they also tend to suffer from Coma therefore, SCT telescopes tend to use a fairly flat and thin corrector plate in order to correct coma along with other aberrations.
+As SCT’s have 2 spherical mirrors within, they also tend to suffer from Coma therefore, SCT telescopes tend to use a fairly flat and thin corrector plate in order to correct coma along with other forms of aberration.

-Maks on the other hand tend to use a thicker corrector lens at the front (about 10% per Aperture compared to a SCT’s 3% per aperture) which means that the thermals tend to take longer for a Mak to reach the optimal level and optimise with the outside temperature, especially for bigger Maks.
+Maks on the other hand tend to use a thicker corrector lens at the front (about 10% per aperture compared to a SCT’s 3% per aperture) which means that Maks will take longer to achieve optimal thermal levels when used outside.
+This of course is further amplified the larger your Maks lens is.

 This is also the reason why Maks tend to produce much higher focal ratios for the size of the device meaning they’re generally much better when it comes to observing planets.
-The thickness of the corrector lens also means it takes a lot longer to generate light making them far from ideal when it comes to astrophotography, where SCT’s tend to do a lot better.
+Furthermore, the thickness of the corrector lens also results in slower light gathering abilities for the Mak making them far from ideal when it comes to astrophotography, where SCT’s tend to do a lot better.

-Furthermore, thevthickness of the corrector lens within a Mak based telescope means that larger systems that are of higher quality can run you back anywhere from $300 – $500 for a 4inch device (or $4k for a high quality 3.5 inch) and upto $15k for 10 – 12 inch system whilst SCT can cost anywhere from $800 for a 6 inch device upto $10k for a 16 inch device.
+Lastly, the thickness of the corrector lens within a Mak means larger systems that are of higher quality can run you back anywhere from $300 – $500 for a 4inch device (or $4k for a high quality 3.5 inch) and upto $15k for 10 – 12 inch system whilst SCT can cost anywhere from $800 for a 6 inch device and upto $10k for a 16 inch device.

-Generally speaking SCT’s are far more versatile in their use over Maks as they can do equally as well with astrophotography as they can when viewing planets and other deep space objects.
+Generally speaking SCT’s are far more versatile in their uses over Maks as they can do equally as well with astrophotography, viewing planets and other deep space objects.

 Of course Maks that are equivalent in power to a SCT will generally do a much better job when it comes to viewing planets and other objects on space but, they’re also way more expensive.

-Both designs are often used alongside either a GoTo or PushTo computerised mount therefore, they also tend to cost significantly more than their reflector or refractor counterparts but, they also will solve the major problems the other 2 variotions have.
-So, I guess you’d be paying more due to the quality and not because it uses more parts to function.
+Both designs are often used alongside either a GoTo or PushTo computerised mount therefore, they also tend to cost significantly more than their reflector or refractor counterparts but, considering they also will solve the major problems the other 2 variations have, I guess you could say you’re paying more as a result of the extra quality provided and not because it uses more parts to function.

-Hopefully this article has helped you understand the pros and cons of both of the major cassegrain and when and where each system should ideally be used.
+Hopefully this article has helped you understand the pros and cons of both of the major cassegrain telescopes along with when and where each system should ideally be used.

-I’d say that both designs are great but, whether you prefer versatility or the ability to view planets in more detail will likely be the main factor to consider when pulling the trigger on either telescope design.
+I’d say that both designs are great but, whether you prefer versatility or the ability to view planets in more detail will likely be the main factor to consider when pulling the trigger on either one of these cassegrain optics.